 Tell your doctor straight away if you have:

-- severe indigestion, heartburn, pains in your stomach, feeling sick or vomiting, or diarrhoea (warning signs of an ulcer or inflammation in the stomach or gut)
+- severe indigestion, heartburn, pains in your stomach, feeling sick or vomiting or diarrhoea - these can be signs of an ulcer or inflammation in the stomach or gut

-- vomiting blood or dark particles that look like coffee grounds, blood in your poo, or black, tarry-looking poo (warning signs of bleeding and perforation of the stomach and gut)
+- vomiting blood or dark particles that look like coffee grounds, blood in your poo, or black, tarry-looking poo these could be signs of bleeding and perforation of the stomach or gut

-- frequent sore throat, nose bleeds, and infections (warning signs of abnormalities in your blood cells, known as agranulocytosis)
+- frequent sore throat, nose bleeds, and infections these can be signs of abnormalities in your blood cells, known as agranulocytosis

-- fainting, chest pain, or breathlessness (warning signs of anaemia)
+- fainting, chest pain, or breathlessness - these can be signs of anaemia

-- fever, feeling sick or vomiting, confusion, headache, neck stiffness and sensitivity to light (warning signs of aseptic meningitis)
+- fever, feeling sick or vomiting, confusion, headache, neck stiffness and sensitivity to light - these can be signs of aseptic meningitis

-- a severe skin rash with flushing, blisters or ulcers (warning signs of Stevens-Johnson syndrome)
+- a severe skin rash with flushing, blisters or ulcers - these can be signs of Stevens-Johnson syndrome)

-- blood in your pee, a decrease in how much pee is passed, feeling sick or vomiting (warning signs of kidney damage or infection)
+- blood in your pee, a decrease in how much pee is passed, feeling sick or vomiting - these can be signs of kidney damage or infection

-- feeling tired, loss of appetite, feeling sick or vomiting, pale-coloured poo, and yellowing of the skin or whites of the eyes (jaundice or inflammation of the liver)
+- yellowing of the skin or whites of the eyes - these can be signs of jaundice or inflammation of the liver

 - irregular, slow heartbeats caused by high levels of potassium in the blood

-- fever, stomach pain and vomiting (warning signs of inflammation of the pancreas)
+- fever, stomach pain and vomiting - these can be signs of inflammation of the pancreas